 In addition to the usual investment goals, these funds restrict their investments to whatever they define as socially responsible.
 Such criteria can include: avoiding military, alcohol, tobacco, and gambling industries; preferring companies that treat their employees and the environment well.
 Different funds have different social and investment criteria.

 It's an investment fund holding various assets such as stocks, commodities and bonds that is traded on a stock exchange.
 These funds usually track an index, such as the S&P 500, TSX or Dow Jones, and as a result, track with the ups and downs of stock and bond markets.
 Like stocks, ETFs are bought and sold throughout the day at the current market price.

 - What is a "fund of funds"?

 This is a mutual fund that invests in other mutual funds to help investors achieve greater diversification.
 Just as a traditional mutual fund invests in different securities, a fund of funds (or fund wrap) holds shares in many different mutual funds and is usually marketed as a "total solution" product.
-We offer several fund of fund solutions, including our OnCourse portfolios.
+We offer several fund of fund solutions.

 - Who is the typical fund owner?

 According to several surveys by the Investment Company Institute (ICI) conducted over the last several years: